KonstantinBabichev/atlas/README.md

 ---

 ## What happens next
-After feedback, I will make a Yeoman Generator of the final app systems
+After feedback, I will make a Yeoman Generator of the final app system

 ## Questions/Concerns I have
 1. I see people using a "partials" folder for templates, sometimes for pages.
 Does that belong in this structure?
 2. Is there a way to compile Compass/SASS using Node instead of Ruby?
-3. I have put computed styles into /styles.
-This does not seem ideal as it doesn't follow the overall folder structure.

 ## Running to do (not in order)
 1. Document details on why Angular was chosen in [Tech Solutions for FE](architecture-needs-and-solutions.md)